eduarddedu/Connect-Four/README.md

     npm install

-If Deepstream server is also installed we can launch the app via npm script.
-This starts Deepstream and builds and runs the app using ng.
+Deepstream is an external dependency which is currently freely available to download, as a binary.
+Visit deepstream.io.
+After installing Deepstream, start the realtime server.

-    npm run serve
+    /usr/local/bin/deepstream

-To stop both Angular and Deepstream
+Now we can build and launch the app.

-    npm run kill
+    ng serve

 ## Execute e2e tests